Skip to main content

 Budget adjustment is a beta functionality.
 Currently, you can only apply it using sloctl, adjustments API or the Nobl9 Terraform provider.

-• You can modify or update up to 30 unique events per SLO in one action.
+• Each SLO allows modification for up to 30 unique events within one action.

 How budget adjustments work